Ready to explore Bronx River Park? Here's everything you need to know before you go!

 Access and Practical Information

-The park's location within the Hudson Valley region provides convenient access from multiple directions, whether you're traveling from Manhattan, Brooklyn, Yonkers, or other nearby areas.
-Ample parking near trailheads eliminates concerns about finding space for your vehicle, allowing you to begin hiking without delays or additional walking from distant parking areas.
+The park is located at the intersection of East 233rd Street and Bronx River Parkway in the Bronx, providing convenient access from multiple directions.
+Ample parking near trailheads eliminates concerns about finding space for your vehicle, allowing you to begin hiking without delays.

 Public transportation options also serve the area, making the park accessible to visitors who prefer not to drive.
-The proximity to urban centers like Manhattan and Brooklyn means city residents can reach this natural retreat without extensive travel time or complicated logistics.
+The proximity to urban centers means city residents can reach this natural retreat without extensive travel time.

 The park's design accommodates different visit lengths and purposes.
 Some visitors come for quick nature breaks during busy schedules, while others plan extended outings that incorporate hiking, picnicking, and wildlife observation.
-The variety of available activities and the flexible trail network support both approaches, making Bronx River Park a versatile destination for outdoor recreation in the Hudson Valley region.
+The variety of available activities and the flexible trail network support both approaches, making Bronx River Park a versatile destination for outdoor recreation in New York City.

 Ready to go?